Stratifications of abelian categories

-\begin{prop} Suppose $\AC$ is a Krull-Schmidt category with a recollement of abelian categories as in (\ref{recollement}).
+\begin{prop} Suppose $\AC$ is an abelian length category with a recollement of abelian categories as in (\ref{recollement}).
 If $P \to L$ is a projective cover in $\AC$ of a simple object $L \in \AC^Z$, then $i^* P \to i^* L$ is a projective cover in $\AC_Z$.
 In particular, if $\AC$ has enough projectives then so does $\AC_Z$. \end{prop}